What are the police powers of entry in England and Wales?

 When searching for a person, police can only enter a property if they have reasonable grounds to believe that the individual is on the premises, as specified under Section 17 (PACE).
 This section allows entry without a warrant to make an arrest, capture an escapee, or protect life and prevent serious harm.

-If the search is for items, Section 18 of PACE permits police to enter and search premises without a warrant if the occupant has been arrested for an indictable offence and there is evidence on-site related to that offense.
-In these situations, an inspector or officer above in rank must give their authorisation in writing for it to be lawful.
+If the search is for items, Section 18 of PACE permits police to enter and search premises without a warrant if the occupant has been arrested for an indictable offence and there is evidence on the premises related to that offence.
+In these situations, an Inspector or officer above in rank must give their authorisation in writing for it to be lawful, prior to the search.

 Police powers of entry are structured to balance investigative needs with individual rights and are subject to strict safeguards to protect individuals.